 - By the end of the week they are ready to be outside all the time.

-OK, that’s ideally.
 But sometimes this is what happens at my house:

-This still worked, believe it or not, and I was still able to use them mainly because they were are cool-weather loving plants.
+This still works, believe it or not, and I was able to use them mainly because they were are cool-weather loving plants.

 All this to say- life happens, but garden anyway!

 Do you have any tips to hardening off your seedlings?

 Note: This article has been updated - it was originally published in 2009, updated in 2016 and again in 2022.

 Disclosure: affiliate links in this article will earn commission based on sales, but it doesn't change your price.
 Click here to read my full disclaimer and advertising disclosure.